Home / Career Guides / Auditor

 Do all auditors need to understand accounting principles?

-Auditors working on any part of an organization’s financial system will need a strong understanding of accounting principles and processes.
-In order to dive into a company’s records and assess, you’ll need to understand the desired outcome to compare it to the current setup.
+Those working on any part of an organization’s financial system will need a strong understanding of accounting principles and processes.
+To dive into a company’s records and assess, you’ll need to understand the desired outcome to compare it to the current setup.